Novvss/Novvss/README.md

 idm what u call me, he is preferred

-typically w2i. ill whisper at first interaction but past that I like whispering and public chat. its ur choice easily overwhelmed, yes pixels on my screen can stress me out do NOT flirt with me.
-PERIOD. it makes me really uncomfy c+h always! i like making new friends. the only time i say not to int if my thing is on busy or im on dni
+typically w2i. ill whisper at first interaction but past that I like whispering and public chat. its ur choice!

+easily overwhelmed, yes pixels on my screen can stress me out

+do NOT flirt with me.
+PERIOD. it makes me really uncomfy esp as i have a bf

+c+h always! i like making new friends. the only time i say not to int if my thing is on busy or im on dni

+please do not insult ships i enjoy or comf characters of mine. these mainly include:
+- shadowsugar
+- satosugu
+- vox (hazbin)
+- shadow milk cookie
+- butter roll cookie
+- gim cookie

 dni
 - basic dni